Frequently

 Council will remain responsive to any future development in the District and look at extending the services where viable and cost effective.
 If you would like this Council contracted kerbside rubbish and recycling collection service in the future please contact us.

 There will not be an opportunity to opt out.
-The kerbside rubbish and recycling collection service is rates-funded and bins will be rolled out to each eligible household in the District.
-If the service is not used you will still be charged an annual targeted rate, just as for libraries, swimming pools etc.
+The kerbside recycling collection service is rates-funded and bins are allocated to each eligible household in the District.
+If the service is not used you will still be charged an annual targeted rate, just as for libraries, swimming pools, etc. Please note that the rubbish collection is a pay-as-you-throw system.
+This is not charged in your rates.
+We encourage you to utilise your recycling bins to minimise waste.

 The bins and crates will be provided for no additional charge.